COMPLETE GUIDE • UPDATED JANUARY 2026

 Travelers over 50

-Higher medical risk, harder to get insurance later
+Higher medical risk, harder to get insurance later.
+See senior guide

 Solo travelers